 This is not just another social media website.
 It’s oriented towards careers and improving connections in whatever field you’re an expert in.

 You might have a job right now – but nothing in life is for certain.
 Jobs are (sadly) lost every day.

 Here are a couple guides for you on making an awesome LinkedIn Profile:

 Groom your pet

-One great project you can undertake when you’re bored is to groom your
+One great thing you can do when you’re bored is grooming your

 It’ll give you something to do, and they’ll love you even more than they

 already do (unless they’re a cat that’s getting a bath).